nickmccullum/learn-python/README.md

-# Welcome to me Introduction to Python course!
+# Welcome to my Introduction to Python course!

 You can access the course homepage [here.](https://nickmccullum.com/python-course/)